marcecj/faust_mbstereophony/README.md

   simply summing the frequency bands up ("sum") or by using a synthesis filter bank ("syn").

-The static filter banks have the edge frequencies set to 220, 880, 1760, 3520, and 7040 Hz.
-All four of the applications have 7 audio inputs and 7 audio
+The static versions have their edge frequencies set to 220, 880, 1760, 3520, and 7040 Hz, so are partially octave filter banks.
+Some of the bands were left out due to the exponential increase in compilation time for each additional band.
-outputs:  The first input is for the input signal, while the first 6 outputs are from the analysis filter bank.
-Correspondingly, the last 6 inputs belong to the reconstruction filter bank, while the last output is the reconstructed signal.
-Here a graphical representation:

-    Input                   |  Analysis Band 1
-    Reconstruction Band 1   |  Analysis Band 2
-    ...                     |  ...
-    Reconstruction Band N-1 |  Analysis Band N Reconstruction Band N   |  Output

 The reason for the four versions are: